 Section 13.20.030 - Definitions.

+“Aircraft Detection Lighting Systems” (ADLS): A lighting system designed for WECS and other similar facilities that monitors airspace around such facilities and automatically issues signals to activate lighting warning to approaching aircraft of the obstructions in a timely manner, and that complies with all applicable laws and regulations, including without limitations Federal Aviation Administration (FAA) requirements.

+“Anemometer”: An instrument for measuring and recording wind speed.

 "Applicant(s)," The entity or person who submits to the County, pursuant to Sections 13.20.020 and 13.20.040 of these Regulations, an application for a preliminary plan review or the siting of any WECS, WECS Project or Substation.

 "Financial Assurance," Reasonable assurance, at the discretion of the County Commissioners, from a credit worthy party that the costs associated with but not limited to, construction; maintenance; consequences from an abandonment; or a failure to properly execute closure, post-closure care is recoverable from applicant(s) under these Regulations.

+“Industrial Siting Council”: The council created pursuant to W.S. § 35-12-104.

+“Nacelle”: A large housing at the top of a WECS tower that contains all key components for converting wind energy into electrical energy.

+“Non-Commercial WECS”: Wind Energy Conversion Systems that have a generating capacity of 25kW or less and are located solely on Owner’s property.
+The owners of Non-Commercial WECS as defined herin are subject only the requirements set forth in Section 13.20.120.

 "Operator," The entity responsible for the day-to-day operation and maintenance of any WECS, WECS Project or Substation, including any third-party subcontractors.

 "Owner," The entity or entities with an equity interest in the WECS(s), including their respective, successors and assigns.
 Owner does not mean (i) the property owner from whom land is leased for locating the WECS(s) (unless the property owner has an equity interest in the WECS(s)); or (ii) any person holding a security interest in the WECS(s) solely to secure an extension of credit, or a person foreclosing on such security interest, provided that after foreclosure such person seeks to sell the WECS(s) at the earliest practicable date.

+“Parent Company”: A business that has a controlling interest in other companies and provides financial, strategic, and operational support.

+“Planner”: Office of the Platte County Planner.

 "Preliminary Plan Review," An initial review for the purpose of providing an Applicant formal feedback about potential issues that the proposal may face.
 The Preliminary Plan Review expressly does not grant approval and does not negate or minimize requirements that may arise during later reviews of final proposals.